kaa88/react_car_rental/README.md

 # TO DO:
-- remake store with redux toolkit
+- only refresh token in DB
 - server (auth, db, account)
 - account page
 - minify (webpack)